-North Queensland contains several significant deposits including the Pajingo epithermal gold-silver deposit, intrusive-related gold systems at Ravenswood and Charters Towers, lateritic nickel-cobalt deposits at Greenvale and Bell Creek, and volcanic-hosted massive sulphide (VHMS) deposits at Balcooma, Dry River South and Surveyor.
+North Queensland contains several significant deposits including the epithermal gold-silver deposits around Pajingo and Mount Carlton, intrusive-related gold systems at Ravenswood and Charters Towers, lateritic nickel-cobalt deposits at Greenvale and Bell Creek, and volcanic-hosted massive sulphide (VHMS) deposits at Balcooma, Dry River South and Surveyor.
 The Cape York region, in far north Queensland, is well known for having undergone extensive lateritisation, producing large deposits of bauxite at Weipa and Aurukun and kaolin adjacent to the Skardon, Kendall and Pennefather Rivers.
+Smaller bauxite deposits around the Weipa operation are currently preparing for DSO (direct shipping ore) production and export.
+Within the Weipa operation the Amrun (South of Embley) bauxite deposit was approved in November 2015 for mine development, including the associated infrastructure.
 Along the east coast of far north Queensland, vast silica sand resources are mined at Cape Flattery.
-The Wolfram Camp and Mount Carbine tungsten mines were reopened early 2012.
+Queensland also has 69%, 10% and 13% of Australia's demonstrated economic resources of molybdenum, tin and tungsten respectively.
+Mount Veteran and Dalcouth resources were updated in 2016 and the mill was upgraded to an input capacity of 250 000 tpa and is readying for production in